srisubhashp/Data-Structures-and-Algorithms/README.md

 # Data-Structures-Algorithms
-The main repo to master the Data Structures and Algorithms Topic
+The main repository used to store solved problems and fundamentals of Data Structures & Algorithms.